 Alternative 2, the recommended plan, had the lowest GHG emissions and net social costs compared to Alternative 1 and the No Action Alternative (Table 2, Table 3, and Table 4).
 No alternative will sequester carbon.
 No alternatives would impact the ability of the State of Illinois or the Federal Government from meeting their emissions goals or achieving net-zero emissions by 2050 per EO 14057.
-Implementation of Alternative 2 would not result in significant short-term or long-term, direct or indirect impacts.
+Implementation of any alternative would result in no significant short-term or long-term, direct or indirect impacts.